-The VW Bus has long been an icon in Eugene, generally associated with the counterculture that blossomed here starting in about 1967, and gave the town a rep. But Eugene’s association with the VW bus predates that by a few years; this pictures shows some of the 2o VW buses that made up Eugene’s bus system in about 1960 or so, called the Emerald Transportation System.
+(first posted 5/6/2016) The VW Bus has long been an icon in Eugene, generally associated with the counterculture that blossomed here starting in about 1967, and gave the town its rep. But Eugene’s association with the VW bus predates that by a few years; this pictures shows some of the 20 VW buses that made up Eugene’s bus system in about 1960 or so, called the Emerald Transportation System.
 Somewhat ironically, it was a driver-owned collective, formed in 1958 after the last private bus company went bankrupt.
-Undoubtedly some of these buses were recycled into genuine hippie buses after this noble effort finally petered out after some years.
+Undoubtedly most of these buses were recycled into genuine hippie buses after this noble effort finally petered out after some years.

 This rather desperate attempt to keep some form of public transport going marks the low point in Eugene’s and America’s public transport history.
 Like so many smaller-medium cities in the US, public transit was once an important and thriving enterprise.
 One hundred years ago, Eugene had a successful private electric trolley/train system with six lines.
 By the mid-late 1920s, it started being supplanted and replaced by buses.
 After WWII and the explosive use of cars, the bus company declined, and eventually went bankrupt, resulting in the VW bus cooperative.
 But by the early 70s, with federal funding becoming available for capital investments, the Lane Transit District was formed.
 And now, Eugene is one of the pioneering adopters of Bus Rapid Transit (BRT) technology.